 Contractors, energy services providers and manufacturers will play a key role in helping New York City deliver on its aggressive sustainability goals.
 As each stakeholder develops energy-saving projects and equipment installations, they will benefit from being able to introduce C-PACE financing to help reduce costs, which are a primary barrier to entry for building owners and developers.
 In short, knowing the details of the PACE program can help professionals close more business and thus deliver more renewable, green roofs, and energy-efficiency projects throughout the city.

 A PACE Program for New York City

-The New York City Energy Efficiency Corporation (NYCEEC) and the Mayor's Office of Sustainability, are finalizing program details, but here's the gist:
+The New York City Energy Efficiency Corporation (NYCEEC) and the Mayor's Office of Climate and Environmental Justice have recently published program guidelines, which we can walk you through in detail, but here is the gist:

 First, your property needs to be in the five boroughs, though the State has a program too.
 Then you have to be current on your property taxes and be making capital improvements that save energy.

 NYC PACE is designed to help commercial properties of all types, from multifamily to mixed-use and beyond, but there are some things we need to check, such as environmental concerns.
-Pre-screen your property by using the "ask a question" button above to tell us about your property.
+Pre-screen your property by using the "get started" button above to tell us about your property.

 Generally, if the improvement made to a building saves energy or water, the answer is 'yes,' it's eligible.
 There are even provisions for other public benefits.
 The list is long, so whether you have a fully scoped efficiency project or are just starting to explore compliance with Local Law 97, use the "ask a question" button above to start a conversation about what you can achieve through the program and what type of energy audit or feasibility study may be required.